 The Exotician: The more obscure, the better: that's the motto of this creature.

+Fascinated by exotic charts and little known indicators, the exotician changes methodologies as often as he changes his underwear.
+Flitting from style to style like a butterfly, his enthusiasm for the esoteric merely masks the lack of conviction he holds for his previous theory.
+Last week it was a combination Bollinger Bands and McClennan Oscillators.
+Before that it was Elliot Waves.
+This week, its MACD and Fibonnaci.
+Next month, it's the Kondratiev Long Wave theorem.
 It's not that these techniques don't have value, but the exotician simply can't seem to stick with any one long enough to test their validity.
 The exotician is on a futile search for the magic elixir -- which, unfortunately, does not exist.

 The Know-It-All: I love listening to people talk about stocks at cocktail parties.
 One of my favorite players is the guy who knows all the obscure details on a company: When they were formed, who sits on the board, the model numbers of new products, all sort of useless minutia.
 At his fingertips is an unholy checklist of data, all of which is completely irrelevant to the investment process.